About - Zika

 ZIKAction – finding answers, preparing for the future

-The International ZIKAction Consortium has been established in South and Central America, the Caribbean and Europe with the complementary goals of:
+The International ZIKAction Consortium (2016-2021) was established in South and Central America, the Caribbean and Europe with the complementary goals of:

 1. Developing a multidisciplinary multinational ready-to-act network capable of rapidly addressing any maternal and paediatric health research need arising from the ongoing Zika virus (ZIKV) outbreak and